What is Diastasis Recti?

 Dr. Rahban sometimes receives patients in his Beverly Hills office inquiring about non-surgical ways to treat diastasis recti.
-Although there may be certain types of exercises to help overall function, and reduce the physical side-effects of diastasis recti; there is no proven way to ensure that the damage to the fascia (a sheet of connective tissue beneath the skin that separates and stabilizes muscles) in your abdomen will be fully healed without surgical intervention.
+Although there may be certain types of exercises to help overall function, there is no proven way to ensure that the damage to the fascia (a sheet of connective tissue beneath the skin that separates and stabilizes muscles) in your abdomen will be fully healed without surgical intervention.
 Surgically repairing the damaged tissue addresses the root of the condition to ensure sustainable, and long-lasting results.

 As you are working on core strengthening exercises, it is crucial to have knowledge of exercises that can worsen the separation.
 Exercises such as sit-ups, crunches, planks, running, and certain yoga poses can all increase abdominal pressure worsening the diastasis.